 What are the Best Motorcycle Rides in the Midwest?

-2019 Report of the Best Motorcycle Roads in the Midwest region of the United States
+Report based on a full-year of 2019's data of the Best Motorcycle Roads in the Midwestern region of the United States

 To produce this report, we looked back at the entire 2019 motorcycle riding season’s data gathered by the MotorcycleRoads.com (McR) web site.
 This data comes in from the literally millions and millions of page views accessed on McR over the course of a year by various motorcycle riders (over 1 million riders visit motorcycle roads annually).
 If you are curious as to the details of how the popularity ratings are calculated, see Note 1 at the bottom of this article.
 Also, we used the US Census Bureau’s definition of the Midwest Region (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Nebraska, North Dakota, South Dakota, and Wisconsin).